davidshq/garden/content/health/nutrition/smoothies/h-n-smoothie-recipe.md

 tags:
   - smoothies
 ---

-# Health -> Nutrition -> Smoothie Recipe

 ## Introduction
-This is the latest smoothie recipe I am working with.
+This is the latest  stable smoothie recipe I am working with.

-# Ingredients
+## Ingredients

 | Ingredient   | Quantity | IQScore |
 | ------------ | -------- | ------- |